autoforce/APIcasso/README.md

 $ bundle install && rails g apicasso:install
 ```

-You will need to use a database with JSON fields support to use this gem.
+### You will must have PostgreSQL as database to be able to use this gem.

 # Usage